WABC-TV: Sports programming

 WABC-TV serves as the local over-the-air broadcaster of Monday Night Football games, airing simulcasts of the ESPN-televised games carried nationally on ABC.
 However, ESPN-only MNF telecasts involving the Giants or Jets air locally on WPIX.
 Previously, the station carried coverage of the Giants' victory in Super Bowl XXV.

 Since 2013, WABC-TV serves as the exclusive local English-language carrier of the annual New York City Marathon.
 The station preempts a weekend edition of Good Morning America and delays This Week to schedule time for the live broadcast.
 The marathon is also simulcast on ESPN2 nationally (although viewers in the Tri-State area cannot see it via ESPN2 because the simulcast is blacked out locally).

 WABC-TV currently airs any New York Knicks and Brooklyn Nets games televised via the NBA on ABC.
-The station has aired the Knicks' appearances in the 1970, 1972 and 1973 NBA Finals (where the Knicks won in 1970 and 1973), as well as the then-New Jersey Nets' appearance in the 2003 NBA Finals.
+The station has aired the Knicks' appearances in the 1970, 1972, 1973 and 2026 NBA Finals (where the Knicks won in 1970, 1973 and 2026), as well as the then-New Jersey Nets' appearance in the 2003 NBA Finals.

-WABC-TV aired New York Rangers, New York Islanders and New Jersey Devils games carried through the NHL on ABC; this included the Devils' victories in the 2000 and 2003 Stanley Cup Finals, as well as their appearance in the 2001 Stanley Cup Finals.
+WABC-TV aired New York Rangers, New York Islanders and New Jersey Devils games carried through the NHL on ABC; this included the Devils' victories in the 2000 and 2003 Stanley Cup Final series, as well as their appearance in the 2001 Stanley Cup Final.
 Beginning in 2021, it officially reassumed this duty, this time as the OTA simulcast partner of the NHL on ESPN.

 Through the ABC portion of the MLS on ESPN package, WABC-TV aired New York City FC's victory in the 2021 MLS Cup and the New York Red Bulls' appearance in the 2008 MLS Cup.

 WABC-TV also previously aired any New York Yankees and New York Mets games through ABC's baseball contract; this included the Yankees' victory in the 1977 World Series and appearance in the 1981 World Series.